 Description

-History: built for the Preston and Longridge Railway Company's line from Tootle Height Quarry which was opened in 1840.
-The chairman was Sir Peter Hesketh-Fleetwood (to whom the initials FHP are said to refer).
+Historically, this portal was built for the Preston and Longridge Railway Company's line from Tootle Height Quarry, which opened in 1840.
+The chairman at the time was Sir Peter Hesketh-Fleetwood, to whom the initials FHP are believed to refer.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.